What You Need To Know About The National Housing Fund

-The maximum loan that an individual borrower can obtain is ₦15 million, repayable over a maximum period of 30 years at an incredibly low interest rate of 6%.
+The maximum loan an individual borrower can obtain is ₦15 million, repayable over 30 years at a meager interest rate of 6%.
 Do note that no person may receive a loan that exceeds 90% of the price or value of the property being mortgaged.

-The only collateral here is the property you want to use the loan for.
+The only collateral required is the property for which you want to use the loan.
 The loan does not require any other collateral.

 Processing of the loan application typically takes three to six months.
-The swiftness of the loan processing depends on the contributor’s capacity to fulfill all requirements and the location of the property.
+The swiftness of the loan processing depends on the contributor’s capacity to fulfill all requirements and the property’s location.

 How can I find out about my NHF balance?

-The procedures below can be used by any NHF contributor who has registered their number with FMBN to rapidly verify their NHF balance or the status of their contribution.
+Each NHF contributor who has registered their number with FMBN can quickly check their NHF balance or contribution status by following the steps below.

 - Dial *219# and send.